open-oceans/argofloats/README.md

 **This also needs earthengine cli to be [installed and authenticated on your system](https://developers.google.com/earth-engine/python_install_manual) and earthengine to be callable in your command line or terminal**

-To install **argofloats: Simple CLI for Earth Engine Uploads** you can install using two methods.
+To install **argofloats: Simple CLI for ArgoVis and Argofloats** you can install using two methods.

 ```pip install argofloats```